hsinnan75/GSAlign/README.md

 To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwt_index.
 If the compilation or the programs fail, please contact me (arith@iis.sinica.edu.tw), Thanks.

+You may run ./run_test.sh to test GSAlign with two E.coli strains.

 # Changes
 version 1.0.0: First release version